Ben-Chapman/EVFinder-API/README.md

-The EV Finder is an open-source project with the goal of providing a simple yet powerful website to allow prospective electric vehicle (EV) buyers a way to view available EV inventory for all electric and plug-in hybrid vehicles currently on the market.
+The EV Finder is an open-source project with the goal of providing a simple yet powerful website to allow prospective electric vehicle (EV) buyers a way to view available EV inventory for all electric vehicles currently on available.

 This repo contains the backend API services for the EV Finder.